Abdelrahman1atef/Abdelrahman1atef/README.md

 -->

 <h2>Hey! 👋</h2>
-I'm Marwa!
+I'm Abdelrahman!
 Welcome to my GitHub profile, where I'm constantly tinkering with code and building cool stuff!

 🔭 I'm passionate about Java and Kotlin for Java and Kotlin for Android app development while diving deep into Dart and Flutter for cross-platform mobile development.
-I'm also  passionate about Spring Framework, and Spring Boot

 🌱I am interested in advanced object-oriented programming concepts and applying SOLID principles to my projects.

-👯 I’m looking to collaborate on open-source projects related to Android development, Flutter apps, or Spring Boot web applications.
+👯 I’m looking to collaborate on open-source projects related to Android development or Flutter apps.

-😄 Pronouns: She/Her

 ⚡ Fun fact: When I'm not coding, you can find me exploring new cafes in search of the perfect cup of coffee!